Switching Queues

 Second, we're going to add a new Custom source that won't send any logs.

 Once this is done, the configuration can be rolled out to the agent.
 The top pipeline will ensure that any new TCP Logs received are routed to the OTLP destination using Pebble as a persistent queue storage solution.
-The bottom pipeline will ensure that no new data will be sent to the Badger persistent queue, and the existing data in the Badger persistent queue will be sent to the OTLP destination.
+The bottom pipeline will ensure that no new data will be sent to the Bolt persistent queue, and the existing data in the Bolt persistent queue will be sent to the OTLP destination.

-Once the Badger persistent queue has been drained (again, this can be monitored via Internal Telemetry), the bottom pipeline can be removed from the configuration, and it can be rolled out for a final time to the agent.
+Once the Bolt persistent queue has been drained (again, this can be monitored via [Internal Telemetry](/configuration/bindplane-otel-collector/internal-telemetry.md)), the bottom pipeline can be removed from the configuration, and it can be rolled out for a final time to the agent.